Skip to main content

 <li><a href="(.+?)">(.+?)<\/a

-To test the regular expression, click the Test button:
+To check the regular expression, click the Test button:

 Checking the created regular expression in the regular expression constructor

-After the regular expression is executed, the result of its work is displayed at the bottom: the full string and the captured groups.
-Double-clicking on any element in the result table scrolls the initial text to the location of that match.
+After executing the regular expression, the result of its work is displayed at the bottom: the full string and the captured groups.
+When double-clicking on any element in the result table, the source text scrolls to the location of that match.